ohscar/rmalloc/doc/paper/introduction.rst

 Commonly Used Allocators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The allocator often used by Linux and elsewhere in the open-source world is Doug Lea's Malloc *dlmalloc*, that performs
-good in the average case.
+well in the average case.
 For FreeBSD, Poul-Henning Kamp wrote an allocator that he aptly named *pkhmalloc*. *dlmalloc*
 aims to be good enough for most single-threaded use cases and is well-documented, therefore attractive to anyone in need
 of an allocator.
 It does not perform optimally in multi-threaded applications because of the coarse (operation-level)
 locking.
 Other allocators are designed to be used in a mutli-threaded application where locking is performed on a finer
 level, not blocking other threads trying to use the allocator at the same time.

-FIXME: What claims can I make about Opera, and when should I introduce them?
-When to introduce the "assignment"?

 In fact, at Opera, *dlmalloc* was used internally to better tune allocator characteristics for memory-constrained
-devices, where all available memory was requested at startup and then switched over to the internal malloc.
+devices, where all available memory was requested at startup and then used by the internal malloc.

 - TODO: discuss allocators in depth: dlmalloc, phkmalloc, jemalloc, tcmalloc (google)